WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.11 ###
 * New: Added a debug tab in settings
+* New: Added an option to disable book order in book filter dropdown
 * New: Now you can use Sermon Manager and Sermon Browser shortcodes at the same time.
        Just change `[sermons]` shortcode to `[sermons_sm]` where you want to have Sermon Manager
 * New: Option to show attachments on archive page (thanks @tstephen!)
 * New: Reftagger will be on Spanish if WordPress is set to any Spanish variant
 * New: There's now a way to force usage of Sermon Manage update files (in debug tab)
-* Change: Added an option to disable book order in book filter dropdown
 * Change: Player setting now controls video player as well
+* Change: Sermon content will now be saved to the database as plain text instead of HTML, thus making search results appear normal
 * Fix: Book filter dropdown will now show books that can't be ordered at the bottom
 * Fix: Fatal error on archive pages
 * Fix: Removed "This is where you can add new sermons to your website." from showing on archive pages